rchillyard/TableParser/README.md

     def render[U: TreeWriter](style: String)(implicit rr: Renderer[Row]): U

-Providing that you have defined an implicit object of type _TreeWriter[U]_ and a _Renderer[Row]_, then the _render_ method will produce an instance of _U_ which will be a tree containing all of the rows of this table.
+Providing that you have defined an implicit object of type _TreeWriter[U]_ and a _Renderer[Row]_, then the _render_ method will produce an instance of _U_ which will be a tree containing all the rows of this table.

 What sort of type is _U_?
 An XML node would be appropriate.